 Reconciliation is fancy word the divorce lawyers use for a couple choosing to do the often difficult work to try to make their marriage work.
 The Gitlin Law Firm support reconciliations where appropriate.
 Just like deciding to get divorced, a divorce lawyer cannot advise you whether reconciliation is appropriate for you.
-A lawyer can advise of pros and cons given your unique situation.
+But a lawyer can advise of pros and cons given your unique situation.

 Once a party hires a lawyer is it too late to reconcile?